 Lack of democratic control and scrutiny and a reduction in accountability and transparency allow for poor management to thrive and mistakes to go unchecked, which in turn can, and sometimes does, lead to tragedy.
 That’s why we believe the outsourcing and privatisation of public services should be halted immediately and that organisations such as East Kent Housing should be closed down and liquidated, just as the Kensington and Chelsea Tenant Management Organisation was closed down and liquidated.

-This blog was reposted, with a few minor edits, by permission of Shepway Vox.
+This blog was reposted, with a few minor edits, by kind permission of local residents group Shepway Vox.
 We are indebted to Shepway Vox for allowing us to repost their material and wish to express our gratitude to them for sharing it with us:

 Readers might also like to check out an article about East Kent Housing published in the Guardian in April 2011 entitled “Is East Kent Housing the Future of Almos?”
 This article strongly suggests that, as social tenants, we are all guinea pigs in a grand ALMO cost-cutting experiment.
 We might well ask whatever happened to ‘informed consent’?